1.2: Defining the Humanities

 Is Pop Culture Art?

-Popular culture, also called pop culture or mass culture, refers to the cultural practices, ideas, and products that emerge from, and are embraced by, the general populace or the masses.
-It encompasses the everyday tastes and experiences of large groups of people, making it distinct from so-called elite or "high culture."
 Pop culture further complicates the definition of art, raising questions about artistic value and legitimacy.
-Cultural forms associated with the masses, such as comic books, graffiti art, horror movies, and popular music (e.g., punk rock, hip-hop, and heavy metal), are often dismissed as mere commercial entertainment.
+Cultural forms associated with the masses, such as comic books, graffiti art, horror movies, and popular music genres (e.g., punk rock, hip-hop, and heavy metal), are often dismissed as mere commercial entertainment.
 On the contrary, these art forms often serve as vital expressions of contemporary life that exhibit remarkable skill and aesthetic sophistication, though they also exist in watered-down, corporatized forms.
 In such cases, the original spirit of rebellion, critique, or subcultural identity can be diluted when mainstream industries repackage them for mass consumption, prioritizing profit over authenticity.
+For example, hip hop began as a grassroots expression of marginalized Black and Latino youth in the Bronx, addressing issues like poverty, police violence, and racial identity, but was later commercialized into a global industry often stripped of its political edge.
+Similarly, punk rock's raw, anti-establishment ethos was quickly co-opted by fashion brands and record labels, turning its symbols of resistance into mainstream commodities.

 In the past, some scholars have debated whether such popular modes of expression should be classified as art or merely products of mass consumption.
 Historically, cultural elites have often dictated what is and is not worthy of being considered art, though this trend has softened over time.
 Such inquiries lead us to question the boundaries of so-called "high" and "low" art.
 What makes a symphony or opera more deserving of scholarly attention than a punk rock, hip hop, or heavy metal album?
 All of them engage audiences emotionally and intellectually, reflecting the cultural contexts in which they're produced.

-In 1989, Chuck D—frontman of the rap group Public Enemy—famously described hip hop as "the CNN of the ghetto" (sometimes paraphrased as "the CNN of the streets"), meaning that rap music often functions as a form of grassroots journalism, reporting on the lived experiences, struggles, and realities of marginalized communities that are often ignored or misrepresented by mainstream media.
+In 1989, Chuck D—frontman of the rap group Public Enemy—famously described hip hop as "the CNN of the ghetto" (sometimes paraphrased as "the CNN of the streets"), meaning that rap music often functions as a form of grassroots journalism, reporting on the lived experiences, struggles, and realities of marginalized communities that are often ignored or misrepresented in mainstream media.
 This phrase emphasizes how hip hop, particularly in its early and politically charged forms, gave voice to the voiceless by documenting issues like urban poverty, substance abuse, police brutality, systemic racism, and inner-city violence.
 Songs by groups like Public Enemy, N.W.A., and others were raw, unfiltered, and urgent, acting as a kind of social commentary and public record from within the community, rather than commentary about the community from outside observers.
 So, when Chuck D compared hip hop to CNN (the popular Cable News Network), he was highlighting the genre's power not just as entertainment but as a truth-telling medium and a vehicle for political awareness and protest.

 Thankfully, many modern scholars now recognize the value of pop culture as a means of artistic expression.
 In fact, a growing number of academics are studying and writing dissertations and scholarly journal articles on various forms of pop culture, from punk rock and graffiti art to slasher films and comic books.
 For example, academics from fields like musicology, cultural studies, sociology, and anthropology have explored heavy metal's musical complexity, subcultural identities, lyrical themes, and social and political significance.
 Topics often include metal's role in youth culture, its expressions of rebellion and identity, gender dynamics within the scene, and its global variations.
 So, heavy metal, like hip hop, is now recognized as a rich subject for serious academic inquiry.